Petra Pico

 Petra Pico (c.
 April 29, 1834 – September 7, 1902) was a Chumash basket weaver, elder, and regarded as a figurehead of the Ventureño Chumash Community.
 She was born at Mission San Buenaventura in 1834 to two Chumash neophytes.
-Her parents were also born and raised at the Mission and had ties to villages throughout modern-day Ventura County, near Santa Paula and the Santa Monica Mountains.
+Her parents were also born and raised at the Mission and had ties to villages throughout modern-day Ventura County, near Santa Paula and Ojai.

 Petra Pico, standing against a wall carrying an unfinished woven basket.

 Early life

 According to Mission records, Pico was born on April 29, 1834, the fifth child to Chumash neophytes named Ysidra Maria Sutipeylelene and Penèw Peregrino Papumiahuit.

-Pico's mother Ysidra was born at the same mission to parents from Somis and Kayiwish and later served as a consultant to Alphonse Pinart, a French anthropologist and linguist studying the Chumash dialect of Ventura.
-Her father Penèw was born to Chumash parents from Lalimanux and Somis and served as a school teacher and choir singer at the Mission.
+Pico's mother Ysidra was born at the same mission to parents from Somǝs and Kayǝwǝš and later served as a consultant to Alphonse Pinart, a French anthropologist and linguist studying the Chumash dialect of Ventura.
+Her father Penèw was born to Chumash parents from Lalimanux and Somǝs and served as a school teacher and choir singer at the Mission.

 There are no records showing exactly how she learned to weave baskets, however she likely learned from her mother or an elder within the tribe.

 Family & Marriages

 Petra Pico weaves a basket while sitting next to Donaciana Salazar, her sister-in-law and fellow basket weaver.

 Pico married three times; first, to a Chumash man named Conrado Quilo in 1849, when she was 15 years old.
 She had two children by Conrado, but only the eldest daughter, Manuela, survived through infancy.
 Conrado died, and in 1866, she married Lucas Garcia of Santa Barbara.
 After Lucas' passing, she married a prevalent Chumash man named Simplicio Pico, from whom she got her last name.
 Petra and Simplicio lived in what is now the western end of downtown Ventura.
-When her eldest daughter died in 1878, she began raising her granddaughters, Juana Pascuala and Juana Delfina, in her home with Simplicio.
+When her eldest daughter died in 1877, she began raising her granddaughters, Juana Pascuala and Juana Delfina, in her home with Simplicio.

 Through her first marriage to Conrado, she became the sister-in-law of another prominent basket weaver, Donaciana Salazar, who was married to Conrado's brother Norberto Skit'ima.

 Her eldest granddaughter, Juana Pascuala, married Luis García in 1884.
 The following year, they settled in town and had their first child, Alberto Luis García.
 Pascuala passed away in the fall of 1909 and is buried at Santa Clara Cemetery in Oxnard, California.